Skip to content

 8

-We optimize the delivery routes with the Route4Me app and email it to our drivers.
-On delivery day, they also get a hardcopy of the route, plus any special instructions for particular addresses, such as a tricky driveway or a number the driver can call if he or she gets lost.
+BB staff optimized the delivery routes with the Route4Me app and emailed it to our drivers.
+On delivery day, drivers also got a hardcopy of the route, plus any special instructions for particular addresses, such as a tricky driveway or a number the driver can call if he or she got lost.

 Driver routes are optimized with the Route4Me app so they're not zigzagging all over town during pickup and dropoff.